-The program is designed to give students the ability to earn money toward educational expenses and gain valuable work experience while earning their degree.
+The program is designed to give students the ability to earn money toward educational and personal expenses and gain valuable work experience while earning their degree.

 Landmark College offers a variety of work opportunities in several departments on campus.
 A student is notified of eligibility, and the work study amount they can earn, in the financial aid award letter from the Office of Financial Aid.
 Work Study positions are limited.
 Not all students who are eligible for the program will be placed in positions.
 It is the responsibility of the student to complete the required steps to obtain a position on campus.
 (See How do I get a FWS Job?)